Skip to main content

 There are three user roles within a thunk:

-3. End User: this is a user who can only engage with the thunk by making a request.
+3. End User: this is a user who can only engage with the thunk by making a workflow request.

 2. Application model